 |Scientists change how we calculate dog years

-Dog lovers have been using the wrong method to calculate their pet's age.
-Researchers say the practice of finding a dog's age in human years by multiplying by seven is incorrect.
-They have come up with a new formula that precisely finds out a dog's age.
-The new method needs more than simple mental arithmetic.
-It compares the changes of the DNA of dogs and humans.
-Scientists say DNA analysis is the best way to measure the ageing speed of dogs.
+Dog lovers have been incorrectly calculating their pet's age.
+They have been working out their dog's age in "human years" by multiplying by seven.
+However, researchers at the University of California have come up with a new formula.
+They say it precisely finds out canine age.
+The new method needs more than simple mental arithmetic to work out a dog's age.
+It involves comparing the changes of the DNA of dogs and humans.
+The scientists regard such DNA analysis as the best way to measure the ageing speed of dogs and humans.

-Researchers tested blood from 105 dogs.
-After some number crunching, they created a graph to show dogs and people age at different rates.
-A one-year-old dog is similar to a 30-year-old human, while a four-year-old dog is like a 52-year-old.
-A researcher said: "A nine-month-old dog can have puppies, so we already knew that the 1:7 ratio wasn't an accurate measure of age."
-He added that different breeds of dog age at different speeds.
+The researchers analysed blood samples from 105 Labradors.
+After some number crunching, they created a graph to show the different rates at which dogs and people age.
+A one-year-old dog is similar to a 30-year-old human, while a four-year-old dog is like a 52-year-old person.
+A researcher said when a dog turns seven, its ageing slows.
+He said this made sense, and that: "A nine-month-old dog can have puppies, so we already knew that the 1:7 ratio wasn't an accurate measure of age."
+The new formula doesn't fully address the fact that different breeds of dog age at different speeds.